 How many of Vancouver's Heritage Trees have you seen?
 Which is your favorite?
-Join Urban Forestry for a tour of Heritage Trees by bike this June.
-Visit the events page for details.
+Join Urban Forestry for a tour of Heritage Trees by bike each June.
+Benefits of Participating in the Heritage Tree Program:

 The Heritage Tree Program was established in 1998.
 If you have or know of a special tree or a grove of trees that might be considered for Heritage Tree status, please review the program criteria listed below and contact the Urban Forestry Program at (360) 487-8332, or return the Heritage Tree Nomination Packet (pdf) to Vancouver Urban Forestry.

 The Heritage Tree selection process is on-going.
 To be nominated, a tree must be in good condition and have the consent of the property owner.
 Consent is binding and will apply to all future property owners, successors, or heirs.
 Tree nominations are reviewed semiannually; the deadlines for nominations are October & April.
 Heritage Tree status is granted if the tree meets any or all of the following requirements:

 – Mature and contains trees that are distinctive due to size, shape, species, or age